 3. Publish/Unpublished/Due Date

-Leave details about the assignment.
+The instruction field is key to providing information about the assignment.
 Use external references, or add links to online resources.
 These instructions will be shown on the student/guardian portals.

-Choose the correct scale
+Choose the correct scale and max grade